automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Telmatosaurus.md

 # Telmatosaurus
-## Description: This duck-billed dinosaur was discovered in Transylvania.
+## This duck-billed dinosaur was discovered in Transylvania.